solliancenet/aml-notebook-tutorials/README.md

 # Exercise 1: Setting up your environment

-If a lab environment has not be provided for you, this lab provides the instructions to get started in your own Azure Subscription.
+If a lab environment has not be provided for you, this tutorial provides the instructions to get started in your own Azure Subscription.

-The labs have the following requirements:
+The tutorials have the following requirements:
 - Azure subscription.
 You will need a valid and active Azure account to complete this Azure lab.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/).

 ## Azure Quotas Required